ERC725Alliance/erc725.js/README.md

 erc725.getOwner()
 ```

-Returns the owner address for the ERC725 compliant contract (as per OpenZeppelin 'Ownable' standard) at the address supplied on instantiation (given that an address and provider be provided).
+Returns the owner address for the ERC725(Y) compliant contract (as per OpenZeppelin 'Ownable' standard) at the address supplied on instantiation (given that an address and provider parameters are supplied).

 **Returns**

-`Address`: An Ethereum address
+`Address`: An Ethereum address (checksummed).

 **Example**
 ```js